Terminology #

 1. Core Concepts #

-- Concept Explanation: Swift operators are categorized as Unary, Binary, and Ternary.
-These concepts are the same as in most C-family languages.
+- Explanation: Swift operators are categorized as Unary, Binary, and Ternary.
+These concepts are identical to most members of the C language family.
 The objects being operated on are called Operands.

 - Key Syntax: